-- ▶ Educating Relatives on the Full Range of Legal Options and Improving Their Access to Legal Assistance Ensure that all grandfamilies impacted by parental substance use disorders, whether inside or outside the foster care system, have access to a continuum of legal relationship options and that they understand the differences both legal and practical of adoption, guardianship and legal custody.
+Educating Relatives on the Full Range of Legal Options and Improving Their Access to Legal Assistance - Ensure that all grandfamilies impacted by parental substance use disorders, whether inside or outside the foster care system, have access to a continuum of legal relationship options and that they understand the differences - both legal and practical - of adoption, guardianship and legal custody.
 As part of this effort, grandfamilies' access to legal representation and assistance must be improved and expanded.
-Furthermore, all states should enact educational and health care consent laws so that children outside the foster care system and without a legal relationship to their caregivers can access educational and health care services. - ► Identifying and Engaging Relatives From the Beginning Involve relatives as soon as children come to the attention of the child welfare system, starting with their identification and notification and continuing to engage them throughout.
+Furthermore, all states should enact educational and health care consent laws so that children outside the foster care system and without a legal relationship to their caregivers can access educational and health care services.

+- Identifying and Engaging Relatives From the Beginning -Involve relatives as soon as children come to the attention of the child welfare system, starting with their identification and notification and continuing to engage them throughout.
 Ensure that relatives know they have options that range from becoming licensed foster parents for the children to offering homes the children can visit and that they understand the benefits and challenges of each option.
-Child welfare agencies should inform relatives that if they become licensed foster parents and if the children cannot return to their parents, the children may be eligible to exit foster care to adoption or permanent guardianship with

-- them and receive adoption subsidies or Guardianship Assistance Payments (GAP) if their jurisdiction offers GAP.
-States that do not offer GAP should adopt the program. - ➤ Addressing Barriers to Foster Family Home Licensure -Adopt the Model Family Foster Home Licensing Standards, which Generations United developed with the National Association for Regulatory Administration and the American Bar Association Center on Children and the Law, with support from the Annie E. Casey Foundation, to eliminate unnecessary barriers that prevent suitable relatives and nonrelatives from becoming licensed foster parents.
+Child welfare agencies should inform relatives that if they become licensed foster parents and if the children cannot return to their parents, the children may be eligible to exit foster care to adoption or permanent guardianship with them and receive adoption subsidies or Guardianship Assistance Payments (GAP) if their jurisdiction offers GAP.
+States that do not offer GAP should adopt the program. - > Addressing Barriers to Foster Family Home Licensure -Adopt model family foster home licensing standards which address unnecessary barriers that prevent suitable relatives non-relatives from becoming licensed foster parents.
+The Children's Bureau is identifying national model standards as required by the Family First Act.
+The standards are based on the National Association for Regulatory Administration (NARA) standards which were jointly developed with Generations United, the American Bar Association and the Annie E. Casey Foundation.
+Generations United urges states to adopt the standards using the NARA standards, interpretive guide and crosswalk tool.
+Foster care licensure comes with significant financial support, services and other benefits that help grandfamilies provide for the needs of the child.
+Grandfamilies who are licensed are also usually eligible for guardianship assistance payments and/or adoption assistance if the child later exits foster care to a permanent home with the caregiver.